coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/21.mysqlactortables/item.md

         - howto
 ---

-How to configure the application to access an internal or external flat MySQL tables as if they were internal modules
+How to configure the application to access internal or external flat MySQL tables as if they were internal modules

 ===